01 of 13

 Meanwhile, the Arc de Triomphe, commissioned by Emperor Napoleon I as a boasting tribute to his own military might, is impressive at night, elaborately lit to show off its fine details.

 As with Day 1, you have two options here: Either stay in the area for dinner at one of the area's iconic brasseries or gourmet restaurants or go enjoy your evening meal in the area of your choice.
 Remember, the area is pricey, and tourist traps are endemic in the area, so choose carefully to avoid throwing away copious amounts of cash on a terrible meal.Continue to 10 of 13 below.

 Day 3, Early Morning: The Canal St-Martin

-Congrats-- you've made it to Day 3.
-Assuming your feet aren't too raw, a last day of exploring the city awaits you; this time the tour takes you into relatively off-the-beaten path areas and places, to help you get a sense of how most Parisians (young and/or with average incomes) live.
+Congrats-- you've made it to day three!
+Assuming your feet aren't too raw, the last day of exploring the city awaits you; this time the tour takes you into relatively off-the-beaten-path areas and places, to help you get a sense of how most Parisians (young and/or with average incomes) live.
 The end of the day finishes the tour on a more traditional touristic note, though, with an evening in Montmartre.

 Exploring the Canal Area

 This is your last day, so take it easy and enjoy a nice, leisurely stroll along the canal's north and south sides, perhaps stopping for breakfast or coffee somewhere (the options are numerous, so just stumbling on something great is a strong possibility).
 Peruse the area's boutiques, and get a few photos on and from the distinctive bridges.